Cody Joe Hodges’ music has been described as “real country”, highly influenced by the country greats of the 80’s & 90’s.

 With a high-energy performance and his brazos bottom drawl, it is rare that you will find someone who reaches across the aisle to both the old and new generations, but Cody Joe does it every time.
 His voice ranges from silky smooth to raspy seduction.
 His sound something out of the past, and writing style of the here and now.

-You’ll hear a hint of Brazos-bottom drawl in the voice that sets the tone for Cody Joe Hodges’ sound.
-He’s a “real” country singer who was raised in the honky-tonks of Texas.
+You’ll hear a hint of Brazos-bottom dirt in the voice that sets the tone for Cody Joe Hodges’ sound.
+He’s a “real country" singer who was raised in the honky-tonk and hole in the wall's of Central and East-Central Texas.
 He now resides in Nashville and tours nationally year-round.

-As an independent artist, Cody Joe is well on his way to finding his place in the country music world.
+As an independent artist, Cody Joe is well on his way to finding his place in today's country music world.
 His last recording, “Roll That Way” (https://youtu.be/sqRt1tqhpfM), has become a dancehall favorite, packing the dance floor to many who are hearing it for the first time.
 He also released a patriotic song recently, which connected with fans, called “God, Family & Country” (https://youtu.be/fxdPfiGIXMY).